Gaussian regularization for resonant states: open and dispersive optical systems: Numerical implementations

-Fig.~\ref{figcf100} shows the modulus of the dispersion equation of Eq.(\ref{elecmodecond}) for $n=1$ and for a gold sphere of radius $100 {\rm nm}$, both for the Drude model of Eq.(\ref{drudeeq}) and for the more elaborate model of Eq.(\ref{drudep2}).
-The former has its minimum at $\lambda_{\alpha}=0.606976+ i 0.239112\mu{\rm m}$, in good agreement with the value reported in Sauvan et al~\cite{Sauvan2013}.
+\Cref{fig:cf100} shows the modulus of the dispersion equation of \cref{elecmodecond} for $n=1$ and for a gold sphere of radius $100 {\rm nm}$, both for the Drude model of \cref{drudeeq} and for the more elaborate model of \cref{drudep2}.
+The former has its minimum at $\lambda_{\alpha}=0.606976+ i 0.239112\mu{\rm m}$, in good agreement with the value reported in Sauvan et al.~\cite{Sauvan2013}.
 The latter has a slightly different value: $\lambda_{\alpha}=0.592227+ i 0.210097\mu{\rm m}$.
-From Table~2, the values of $\varepsilon_{\alpha}$ at the resonance and consequently the normalization factor disagree more significantly for the more elaborate model.
+From \Cref{table2} the values of $\varepsilon_{\alpha}$ at the resonance and consequently the normalization factor disagree more significantly for the more elaborate model.

-Fig.~\ref{figcf80} shows the inverse modulus of the $n=1$ dispersion relation of Eq.(\ref{RSdispeqs}) for a gold sphere of radius $80 {\rm nm}$.
-The plot is more complicated for the more elaborate dispersion model of Eq.(\ref{drudep2}) since the decrease in radius moves the wavelength range of interest into that for which the zeros, poles and branch cuts of this dispersion model become evident- see the data listed above for the wavelengths corresponding to bulk plasmons.
+\Cref{figcf80} shows the inverse modulus of the $n=1$ dispersion relation of \cref{RSdispeqs} for a gold sphere of radius $80 {\rm nm}$.
+The plot is more complicated for the more elaborate dispersion model of \cref{drudep2} since the decrease in radius moves the wavelength range of interest into that for which the zeros, poles and branch cuts of this dispersion model become evident (see the data listed above for the wavelengths corresponding to bulk plasmons).
 The complex wavelength of the RS for the Drude model is $\lambda_{\alpha}=0.505163+ i 0.174433\mu{\rm m}$.
-With the model of equation (\ref{drudep2}), this becomes $\lambda_{\alpha} = 0.547815 + i 0.080062 \mu{\rm m}$.
-Note the significant decrease in the imaginary part- as Fig.~\ref{figcfgold} shows, around this wavelength, the Drude model is only a crude approximation to the experimental data.
+With the model of \cref{drudep2}, this becomes $\lambda_{\alpha} = 0.547815 + i 0.080062 \mu{\rm m}$.
+Note the significant decrease in the imaginary part around this wavelength, as seen in \cref{fig:cfgold} shows, since the Drude model is only a crude approximation to the experimental data.

-The aforementioned electric dipole RSs for the different dispersion models are given in Table~2 for RSs in silver and gold spheres of radius 100 and 80nm.
-In order to calculate the mode normalization factors, numerical differentiation, as described in Eqs.(\ref{resforms}), can be used to find the necessary dispersion derivatives.
-The data given in Table~2 for the resonances of silver spheres of radius 100 and 80nm shows complex wavelengths and normalization factors which are broadly similar to the corresponding values for gold.
+The aforementioned electric dipole RSs for the different dispersion models are given in \Cref{table2} for RSs in silver and gold spheres of radius 100 and 80nm.
+In order to calculate the mode normalization factors, numerical differentiation, as described in \cref{resforms}, can be used to find the necessary dispersion derivatives.
+The data given in \Cref{table2} for the resonances of silver spheres of radius 100 and 80nm shows complex wavelengths and normalization factors which are broadly similar to the corresponding values for gold.